unc-csxl/csxl.unc.edu/docs/auth.md

 The facilities for this kind of authorization is built into the site.
 Feature developers need to use the Permission API to check for administrative permissions where appropriate.
 Generally, there are two appropriate places for administrative permisssion rule enforcement:

 A. Everywhere there is feature-specific authorization rule there should be a check for administrative permission.
-Rule-of-thumb, everywhere your feature raises a `UserPermissionError`, you should also check for the corresponding administrative permission rule before raising the error.
+Rule-of-thumb, everywhere your feature raises a `UserPermissionException`, you should also check for the corresponding administrative permission rule before raising the error.

 B. Admin-only aspects of a feature.